-The WH questions (who/what/when/why/where/how) are vital to English conversation!
+The ESL WH questions (who/what/when/why/where/how) are vital to English conversation!
 Pay attention to how often you use them—it’s probably quite a lot!
-That’s why it’s vital to help our student practice this important skill with some fun WH Question Games and Activities.
+That’s why it’s vital to help our students practice this important skill with some fun WH Question Games and Activities.

 Let’s get to the ESL games and activities for W+H questions.

 #1: Rock Scissor Paper